testmycode/tmc-checkstyle-runner/README.md

 ### Programmatically

 Create a `CheckstyleRunner` and pass the project directory to be tested as a file and the locale for validation messages to the constructor.
 You may also pass a `TMCCheckstyleConfiguration` as a third parameter to configure the runner.
-Running will return a `CheckstyleResult`. `CheckstyleResult`’s implement the `ValidationResult`-interface.
+Running will return a `CheckstyleResult`. `CheckstyleResult`s implement the `ValidationResult`-interface.

 ```java
 File projectDirectory = new File("path/to/project-directory/");